 Starting from May 1st, 2009, as a result of the changes occurred in the fiscal legislation, the re-evaluation reserves recorded after January 1st, 2004 become taxable as the fixed asset is amortised.
-Therefore, the Company recorded a liability related to deferred tax related to this re-evaluation difference that is included in the fixed asset amount.
+Therefore, the Company recorded a liability related to deferred tax related to this re-evaluation difference, which is debited from the amount of the revaluation surplus recorded in revaluation reserves related to the respective fixed assets.

-(k) Legal reserves
+(l) Legal reserves